arrow-kt/arrow-website/content/docs/learn/quickstart/from-fp.md

 <!--- KNIT example-scala-migration-01.kt -->

 Furthermore, the result of `.bind()` is just of regular type, so you can completely inline the calls if desired.
+This style is very similar to Haskell's use of `Applicative` operators, except that operators appear at the level of arguments, instead of at the level of functions.

 <!--- INCLUDE
 import arrow.core.*